 Access to reliable, affordable child care services can be a challenge for those living in rural areas.
 Many rural communities do not have a day care center.
 When child care is available, it is often home-based and may not offer extended or weekend hours to address the needs of workers required to work extended shifts.
-For more information about rural child care issues, please see the Child Care topic guide.

 The Children's Health Insurance Program (CHIP) is an option for low-income families to get health insurance coverage for their children.
 CHIP eligibility varies from state to state.
 Some states use the program to provide health insurance coverage for entire families.
 For more information about CHIP, please see the Centers for Medicare and Medicaid Services' Children's Health Insurance Program.
 The Insure Kids Now! web site provides information on free and low-cost health insurance programs for children in each state.